 Celebrate the sensuality and fertility of the season with ritualistic sex (not for kids).
 If you have a private outdoor space, you can bless your garden by making love under the stars.
 Beltane is a powerful time to try to conceive or simply just bring more passion into your life.
 However you choose to celebrate with your lover, be mindful and intentional.
 Feed each other strawberries and chocolate.
 Drink champagne.
 Listen to sensual music.
 Anoint and massage each other with essential oils.
 Surround yourselves with candlelight.
 Burn sensual incense.
 Make every move a passionate one.

 Spend time connecting with nature.
 Make skin-on-earth contact in the form of earthing (also known as grounding).
 Embark on a hike or go to the beach.
 Pay close attention to the seasonal changes happening around you.
 Be conscious of what you take and leave behind; make sure there are enough flowers for the pollinators, and don’t leave any litter.

 Dance!
 You can dance around a maypole if you wish, but simply moving your body to the rhythm will suffice.
+Dancing is a Beltane ritual that has persisted for thousands of years.
 Let the drums take you away…

 Tamed Wild Box – $20.00

 Below are a few traditional recipes to celebrate Beltane.

 BELTANE BANNOCKS (SCOTTISH OATCAKES)

 1 tbsp butter (meat fat or bacon grease can be substituted if you want to stay truer to ancient tradition)